By Jen Willis, Communications Consultant, Berry Street – Take Two

-Jay was diagnosed as having Selective Mutism, an anxiety disorder where the person is so traumatised or anxious that they choose not to speak.
-Some children don’t speak at school or in certain situations when they are anxious.
+Jay was diagnosed as having Selective Mutism, an anxiety disorder where the person is so traumatised or anxious that they aren’t able to speak.
+Some children aren’t able to speak at school or in certain situations when they are anxious.
 Jay wasn’t talking to anyone, not even at home to his grandmother, his aunties or his two young cousins who also lived there.

 His grandmother also realised he appeared to not know he was Aboriginal or know anything to do with his culture.